Lenders and Appraisers

 - Greening the MLS: Bringing High-Performance Homes to Light in the District of Columbia

-IMT collects and analyzes in-the-field feedback on the financial barriers preventing widespread investment in high-performance buildings and helps develop and promote private sector finance models and tools available to overcome these barriers.
-IMT works to push the envelope of a host of funding methods, such as private financing; bank loans; GSE and government mortgages; and tax credits.
+IMT collects and analyzes in-the-field feedback on the financial barriers preventing widespread investment in high-performance buildings and helps develop and promote private sector finance models and tools to overcome these barriers.
+IMT pushes the envelope of a host of funding methods, such as private financing; bank loans; GSE and government mortgages; and tax credits.
 We also consider and evaluate more novel financing approaches.
 Some recent market-based financing solutions of interest are Property Assessed Clean Energy (PACE), energy service agreements, on-bill financing, tax-increment financing, and energy performance contracts.

 An Overview of Rental, Sale, and Occupancy Premiums for Green Buildings